 Motor Vehicle Safety Talk

 Our roads can be a dangerous place.
 According to the National Safety Council, an estimated 42,000 people died in motor vehicle crashes in 2020.
-Motor vehicle crashes are the leading cause of workplace injuries according to the Bureau of Labor Statistics.
-In 2016, motor vehicle incidents contributed to 40% of all workplace fatalities.
+According to the Bureau of Labor Statistics, motor vehicle crashes are the leading cause of workplace injuries.
+In 2020, motor vehicle incidents contributed to 37% of all workplace fatalities.

 A serious car crash will affect your family emotionally as well as probably financially.
 Not only will your family be affected by a car crash off the job, but your company and coworkers will as well.
 Everyone has a role at work, and when one person isn’t healthy or misses work, the company loses a valuable piece to that puzzle.